How to Choose the Right Home and Auto Insurance Broker in Ontario

 A home and auto insurance broker is an independent professional who works with multiple insurance companies, not just one.
 In Ontario, brokers are licensed and regulated by the Registered Insurance Brokers of Ontario (RIBO), meaning they've met education and ethical standards before advising you on coverage.

 Unlike agents who represent a single insurer, brokers work on your behalf.
 They shop around, compare home and auto policies (including bundling options), and present choices rather than pushing one company's products.
+They review unique risks such as:

 • Property location